linearbaby/ML_in_production_2022/README.md

 # ML_production_IZ1

-This repository will contain solution to first task of "ML in production" subject
+This repository will contain solutions to tasks of "ML in production" subject